ybiquitous/npm-audit-fix-action/README.md

 ## Usage

-For example, you can add a new workflow via [`.github/workflows/npm-audit-fix.yml`](.github/workflows/npm-audit-fix.yml):
+For example, you can add this action by creating `.github/workflows/npm-audit-fix.yml` as follows:

 ```yaml
 name: npm audit fix